 What are the options under consideration, along with the associated benefits / drawbacks?

 Under the topic “Communications” (see 1.4.2.), the Work Track has recommended that the Communications Period for the next round of new gTLDs should be at least six (6) months.
-No more than two (2) months of the Communications Period for the next round of new gTLDs should overlap with the Application Submissions Period, leaving at least one (1) month following the closing of the Communications Period and the closing of the Applications Submission Period.
+No more than two (2) months of the Communications Period for the next round of new gTLDs should overlap with the Application Submissions Period, leaving at least one (1) month after the closing of the Communications Period and before the closing of the Applications Submission Period.

 In the event that following the next round of new gTLDs, application opportunities are organized as a series of application windows: